PowerDMARC

 dkim-setup

 DKIM or DomainKeys Identified Mail is an email authentication protocol that verifies the authenticity of outbound emails.
-DKIM setup involves using a private cryptographic key generated by your mail server, which signs each outgoing email message.
-Setting up DKIM for your domain ensures your recipients can verify that the emails they receive were sent from your mail server and are not forged.
+DKIM setup involves using a private cryptographic key generated by your mail server, which creates a digital signature based on the email’s content (an encrypted hash).
+This signature is added to the email header.
+Setting up DKIM for your domain allows recipient servers to use a corresponding public key, published in your DNS, to verify that the emails they receive originated from your authorized mail server, were not tampered with in transit, and are not forged.

 Proper DKIM configuration is essential for improving email security, enhancing deliverability, and preventing spoofing attacks.
 Hence, this guide puts in place a simple action plan to set up DKIM step-by-step for your domain.
 Let’s get started!